To have more customer-friendly URLs and improve SEO, you may want the language selection of your site to be reflected in the URL. For example,

-For landing pages, you can make use of our internationalized routing.
-On the settings of each page folder (hover on a page folder and click the settings icon), you can specify the relative path for a specific language:
+To do this, you'll need to edit the page folder settings (hover on a page folder and click the settings icon).
+Then you can specify the relative path for a specific language:

-To display the language inside your landing pages, change the relative path of your homepage for each language.
+To display the language inside your landing pages, change the relative path of your homepage page folder for each language.
 In our example, we could add

 By doing so (and also applying the internationalized routes to all subsequent page folders accordingly), you'll have everything you're building in the site builder in the structure of having the language inside the URL.
 To find out more, see the URLs in multi-language projects article.

 But what happens when someone reaches just your